Why did you choose to attend OCAD U?

 I chose to attend OCAD U because I had heard about its Florence Off-Campus Studies Program and felt strongly that this could be a once in a lifetime opportunity that I didn't want to miss.
 As well, a number of incredible artists that I had admired at the time were graduates of the university, so I knew it had a lot to offer.

-Currently my work, in both process and content, revolves around notions of impermanence.
+Currently, my work, in both process and content, revolves around notions of impermanence.
 Everything around us and inside of us is in a constant state of becoming, birthing and dying, expanding and contracting.
 My fascination with the transience of nature and its ability to remind us of the constant transformation within ourselves gives rise to my shifting and explorative handling of my material.
-I paint expressively with oil paint on canvas and panel by combining diffused multicoloured gradients with thick and visceral marks, creating what can often be seen as human or ghostlike forms and anthropomorphized natural phenomena.
+I paint expressively with oil paint on canvas and panel by combining diffused multicolored gradients with thick and visceral marks, creating what can often be seen as human or ghostlike forms and anthropomorphized natural phenomena.
 I'm always attempting to change and evolve my methods of paint application.
 Recently I've been exploring additive and reductive techniques, building up thick layers of paint, scraping them away and reapplying the material to create an interwoven, push/pull effect on the surface.
 I like to work wet-on-wet so the work inevitably resembles something in a state of metamorphosis as the paint appears to melt and fold into itself.
-The work used to be about the image, but slowly it is coming more about my interest in the material and what it can do and express on a two-dimensional surface.
+My work used to be about the image but has slowly become about my interest in the material and what it can do and express on a two-dimensional surface.

 How did you get started in your career?

 I believe that I'm still at the beginning of my career, so it's a bit difficult to pinpoint where it began and how it got started.
 Everything I've ever done has played a crucial role in the creation of where I am now, as a person and an artist.
 The entire process felt (and still feels like) a huge whirlwind of trials, errors and risk-taking decisions.